sidhu4u/Python-Programs/String_Programs/readme.md

 5.Padding left and right of the string with given symbol using python

 6.Remove all punctuations marks from a given string in Python

+7.Count the number of times each words appeared in given string using Python